-Where there is a serious behavioural concern, a multi-agency assessment, such as Early Help, would also be considered.
+Where there is a serious behavioural concern, a multi-agencies may be approached to work in partnership with the school and parents.

 In the event of suspicion of criminal behaviour, facts regarding the incident will be established before a decision is made to inform the police.
 The initial investigations will be fully documented and recorded on CPOMs.
 Once the decision has been made to report the incident to the police, the DSL (or Deputy DSL in their absence) will take ownership of the incident, and a call will also be made to the CHUB as part of our safeguarding protocol.